Mark Rowlett returned to Texas in August 2009 to join KTXS as chief meteorologist.

 The American Meteorological Society awarded Mark their Certified Broadcast Meteorologist seal.

-In the most recent competition, Mark Rowlett was awarded first place for Best Weathercast in Texas (Division IV) by the Texas Associated Press Broadcasters.
+In the most recent competition, Mark Rowlett was awarded first place for Best Weathercast in Texas (Division IV) by the Texas Associated Press Broadcasters for the second year in a row.

 Mark was born and raised in Corpus Christi, where hurricanes made a big impression on him – especially Hurricane Celia in 1970.
 "I wanted to learn how nature takes sunshine, air and water and creates lightning and 150-plus mph winds," he says.